boersmamarcel/challengesplatform/README.md

 # License
 The MIT License (MIT)

-Copyright (c) 2014 Marcel Boersma, Bram Leender, Koen van Urk, Bas Veeling
+Copyright (c) 2014 Marcel Boersma, Bram Leenders, Koen van Urk, Bas Veeling

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal